 A Contact 5 Investigation is prompting new changes after we learned that state agencies are selling recalled cars to the general public.

-Contact 5 investigator Katie LaGrone has learned Tampa Machinery Auction (TMA), an auction company contracted by local and state government agencies in Florida, has added a new disclosure to its buyers' contracts.
+Contact 5 investigator Katie LaGrone has learned the Florida Highway Patrol has revised its policies and Tampa Machinery Auction (TMA), an auction company contracted by local and state government agencies in Florida, has added a new disclosure to its buyers' contracts.
 It lets consumers know the vehicles they purchase "may or may not have outstanding manufacturer recalls."

 The new disclosure also lists the federal government website where consumers can search to find out if a vehicle has an open and active recall.